akshathmangudi/picograd/README.md

 Currently working on optimizng the code using Cython to make it faster.

+UPDATE: can't get it to work, will work on it on a future repository or when i get more experience.

 if you think it's similar to PyTorch, it is.

 if there are any bugs, please write an email to akshathmangudi@gmail.com